gardener/garden-setup/README.md

   * Kubernetes version >= 1.11 or enable the feature gate `CustomResourceSubresources` for 1.10 clusters
   * [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) on Google Cloud Platform (GCP)
   * [Elastic Container Service for Kubernetes (EKS)](https://docs.aws.amazon.com/eks/) or [Kubernetes Operations (kops)](https://github.com/kubernetes/kops) on Amazon Web Services (AWS)
+    * Standard EKS clusters impose some additional difficulties for deploying a Gardener, one example being the EKS networking plugin that uses the same CIDR for nodes and pods, which Gardener can't handle.
+We are working on an improved documentation for this case.
+In the meantime, it is recommended to use other means for getting the initial cluster to avoid additional efforts.
   * [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) on Microsoft Azure
 * Your base cluster needs at least 4 nodes with a size of 8GB for each node
+  * This is only a rough estimate for the required resources, you can also use fewer or more nodes if the node size is adjusted accordingly
+  * If you don't create additional seeds, all shoots' controlplanes will be hosted on your base cluster and these minimal requirements won't hold
 * You need a service account for the virtual machine instance of your IaaS provider where your Kubernetes version runs
 * You need to have permissions to access your base cluster's private key
 * You are connected to your Kubernetes cluster (environment variable `KUBECONFIG` is set)